joshdail/tkinter-darknote/README.md

 This version of darknote is built with Tkinter.
 While the inital setting is a black background with light text, you can set the background color and text color.
 Your settings will be saved when you close the program.

 Currently, this program only supports viewing and editing .txt files.
+However, with this latest update, Darknote is capable of extracting text from a PDF file into a .txt file.